mindey/eday/README.rst

 Using Epoch Days from Terminal
 -------------------------------

-Linux users can also use the following bash functions directly from the terminal to compute epoch days.
+Linux users who use use `zsh <https://ohmyz.sh/>`_ can also use the following bash functions directly from the terminal to compute epoch days.

 .. code-block:: bash